chriselsen/AWS-BYOIP-Propagation/README.md

-# AWS Bring your own IP addresses (BYOIP) propagation times.
+# AWS Bring your own IP addresses (BYOIP) propagation times
 This repository provides tool for the research of BGP propagation times for AWS Bring-your-own-IP (BYOIP)

 ## What is BYOIP?